Backin’ Up is Hard to Do

 image

-If (almost) every option in your UI requires elevation then maybe you should have an option to elevate your UI.
+If (almost) every option in your UI requires elevation then maybe you should allow your UI to be elevated!

 Hexadecimal error codes are not okay